An0nimosus/aventum.tk-mapper-crack-/README.md

 # aventum.tk-mapper-crack-
-This is the crack of such a cheat as aventum.tk it absolutely works and you will be able to inject it
+This is the crack of such a cheat as aventum.tk it absolutely works and you will be able to inject it (aventum.tk mapper.7z it's main fixer, the packed because the cheat binar weighs a lot)